1idu LLC is a Veteran Owned agency. We assist Floridians with FDLE Expungement and Sealing process to remove your Florida Arrest Records.

-Legal documents and wording are often very intimidating and confusing to the 'layperson', someone who has never had a reason to study the law.
+Legal documents and wording are often very intimidating and confusing to the 'layperson', someone who has never had a reason to study the law to a great extent.
 For that reason, lots of people do not even bother to try to expunge and seal their criminal records because it all sounds so complicated.

 The Expungement and Sealing Process Explained

-As you can now see, a criminal record of any kind can have a huge negative impact on anyone's life.
-But there is a lot of confusion surrounding the issue.
-Let us try and clear some of that up:
+A criminal record of any kind can have a huge negative impact on anyone's life.

 The unfortunate fact is that even if charges and a criminal case never result in a conviction, or in a disposition where the matter is considered settled or disposed via fines or probation a record of the prosecution and legal proceedings remain.

 It is those records that will show up on most standard background checks.
 And while, if they took the time to read them, a person might understand that the case was dismissed or settled they rarely do so.
 They simply see an entry in a 'criminal record' section and their consideration of this person for a job, a loan, adoption, and more is often over.